FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 = DS
 Currently only building on Windows is tested.
-MSYS (providing a POSIX-compatible shell) and devkitARM are required.
+MSYS or MSYS2 (providing a POSIX-compatible shell) and devkitARM are required.
+Since build 826, official devkitPro instructions are used on a preinstalled MSYS2 environment.
+See release note https://github.com/devkitPro/pacman/releases/tag/devkitpro-pacman-1.0.1 for steps.
 The environment variable "DEVKITARM" should be set properly like "/C/devkitPro/devkitARM", to make sure the toolchain files can be found.
 Copy the directory "builds" to the freetype source directory, change current working directory to "builds" and run the script "build-ds" to build the static library.
 The script "build-ds.sh" is for UNIX shell.
 Alternatively, use "build-ds.cmd" with Windows command shell.